SekibOmazic/codedeploy-lifecycle-event-hooks/README.md

 # Lambda Hook to test Blue-Green Deployment

-This repo contains the lambda hook that tests this [blue-green deployment](https://github.com/SekibOmazic/blue-green-fargate)
+This repo contains the lambda hook that tests this [blue-green deployment](https://github.com/SekibOmazic/blue-green-fargate).

+It is also used [here](https://github.com/SekibOmazic/deploy-on-fargate)

 ## Manual Deployment